tridactyl/tridactyl/readme.md

 *   Does anyone actually use Tridactyl?

     In addition to the developers, some other people do.
 Mozilla keeps tabs on them [here](https://addons.mozilla.org/en-US/firefox/addon/tridactyl-vim/statistics/?last=30).

+*   How do I prevent websites from stealing focus?

+    There are two ways to do that, the first one is `set allowautofocus false` (if you do this you'll probably also want to set `browser.autofocus` to false in `about:config`).
+This will prevent the page's `focus()` function from working and could break javascript text editors such as Ace or CodeMirror.
+Another solution is to use `autocmd TabEnter .* unfocus` in the beta, JS text editors should still work but pages won't steal focus when entering their tabs anymore.

 ## Contributing